 ESVAGT and Ulstein have entered into a contract for the conversion of two platform supply vessels to ERRV battery hybrid vessels.

-The two Platform Supply Vessels ‘Hermit Fighter’ and ‘Hermit Prosper’ will undergo conversion to Emergency Response Rescue Vessels (ERRV) and battery power at Ulstein Verft.
+The two Platform Supply Vessels ‘Hermit Fighter’ and ‘Hermit Prosper’ (previously 'Blue Fighter' and 'Blue Prosper') will undergo conversion to Emergency Response Rescue Vessels (ERRV) and battery power at Ulstein Verft.
 The green transformation to hybrid propulsion will be conducted by Ulstein Power & Control.

 The vessels were originally built at Ulstein Verft and are now returning to the construction yard to be upgraded to more environmentally friendly power solutions, and to a new life as ERRV vessels.
 The engineering work at Ulstein has commenced, and the vessels will arrive at the shipyard in October 2021.